jstubbins98-netize/Commotransfer/README.md

 **Write button is greyed out**

-Either no file is loaded (drop a `.prg` file first) or another operation is already running.
+Either no file is loaded (drop a supported file first) or another operation is already running.
 Wait for the current operation to finish or click Cancel.

 ---